I'm a Domestic Feminist

 Yes, I am submissive to my husband in every sense of the word.
 When it comes to big decisions, he makes them.
 He has the final say.

 I have no problem speaking out about this topic.
 I know the idea of submission is still taboo, even for Christians.
 The world has created a perversion of God’s design for marriage.
-As a word nerd, y
+As a word nerd, y’all know I had to look up the meaning of submission as used during biblical times.

 According to the Google Machine, submission as an archaic term is defined as, “humility; meekness.”
 Call me crazy but I live by those characteristics.
 It’s one thing my husband loves about me.
 I know exactly when to inject my opinion and when to let him take his God-given reigns.